wilmix8/JREE1.0/README.md

 # JREE1.0
 =========

-JREE1.0  is a  Programming  Language   invented  in  core  java  by  wilmix   jemin j at  year  2016.
+JREE1.0  is a  Programming  Language   invented  in  core  java and  JDollar  P.L by  wilmix   jemin j at  year  2016.

 it is focused   on remote   web application.

+Note:  We  can   easily  constuct  Remoteserver  using  JDollar.

 JREE1.0